 Princess are now able to free up bandwidth for the crew – this will allow them to have a more reliable way to see their families and see their children grow up.
 A happy crew is always a good thing!

 When will MedallionNet be rolled out to other ships?

-Currently MedallionNet is tied into the rollout of Ocean Medallion which is only available on a trial basis on Regal Princess.
-It is early days, although feedback from guests has been very positive for the new internet service while Regal Princess is based in the Caribbean.
-It will be interesting to see how it performs in the Baltic (from end of April 2018) as it is unclear what performance we can expect from the SES satellite constellations in the Northern hemisphere compared to the optimised Caribbean connectivity.
+Currently MedallionNet is tied into the rollout of Ocean Medallion which is only available on a trial basis on Regal Princess and Caribbean Princess.
+It is early days, although feedback from guests has been very positive for the new internet service.
+There were reports of initial performance issues when Regal Princess moved to the Baltic (from end of April 2018).
+This was to be expected as the SES satellite constellations in the Northern hemisphere would need to be optimised to match the Caribbean connectivity.